 Here's the bad news.
 Landscape fabric has a tendency to compact soil.
-We've noticed that soil underneath the landscape fabric does not stay light, fluffy and crumbly.
+We've noticed that the soil underneath the landscape fabric does not stay light, fluffy, and crumbly.
 Rather, the soil becomes harder and more compact as compared to the soil that is not under landscape fabric.
-While the landscape fabric will reduce the number of weeds under that covered area, that weeds that do have the strength to emerge can become enmeshed into the fabric and can make a mess.
-Are harmful chemicals from the landscape fabric leaching in to your soil?
+While the landscape fabric will reduce the number of weeds under that covered aretendencyhat weeds that do have the strength to emerge can become enmeshed into the fabric and can make a mess.
+Are harmful chemicals from the landscape fabric leaching into your soil?
 If the fabric mesh contains petroleum or other chemicals, the answer might be yes.
 Landscape fabric is also expensive and costly to replace.
-The long, steel stapes used to hold the fabric down (to prevent it from blowing away) can become easily lost and buried int he soil, and can easily puncture a foot.
+The long, steel stapes used to hold the fabric down (to prevent it from blowing away) can become easily lost and buried in the soil, and can easily puncture a foot.
 If holes are made in the fabric to facilitate the planting of seed garlic, the holes may not be large enough to allow the fully-grown garlic head / bulb from being extracted.
-Therefor, the landscape fabric will need to be removed before harvest, which really can be a difficult and labor-intensive task.
+Therefore, the landscape fabric will need to be removed before harvest, which really can be a difficult and labor-intensive task.

 Not flexible: Each time you make a hole in the fabric (for planting), the fabric becomes less effective.
 So, it's not practical for gardeners who want to rotate planting areas.